 As it is not as large as the other two main islands where you need to rent a car to get around the islands, you can wander around La Digue both afoot and on a bike.

-While the hiking is a great way to spend your day in La Digue, it is a better idea to rent a bicycle which is interestingly cheap, and get around the island.
-There are various sights that you can pay a visit to while cycling, and on the other hand the pleasant weather will make your time on the bike fabulous.
+While hiking is a great way to spend your day in La Digue, it is a better idea to rent a bicycle which is interestingly cheap and get around the island.
+There are various sights that you can pay a visit to while cycling, and on the other hand, the pleasant weather will make your time on the bike fabulous.